BoltApp/bolt-magento2/docker-container/README.md

     - Installation request for magento/product-enterprise-edition (locked at 2.3.1) -> satisfiable by magento/product-enterprise-edition[2.3.1].
 ```

-This means th proper php dependencies are not built in your local environment.
-To fix this use the commands in the **install.sh** to setup a PHP version with dependencies within your path.
+This means the proper PHP dependencies are not built in your local environment.
+To fix this use the commands in the **install.sh** to set up a PHP version with dependencies within your path.
 A proper location looks like `/usr/local/opt/php@7.2/bin/php`

 # How to run